 Creative.
 Independent.
 Smart.
 Quirky.
-UMF students are not what you’d consider “normal.”
+Awesome.
+UMF students are different (in a great way).

 Does This Sound Like You?

 Want to be Known as a Person, Not a Number

 At Farmington, you’ll know everyone on a first-name basis — even your professors (which is a good thing).
 Here we take a personal approach to learning.
 We believe that teaching done collaboratively, with real professors, in small classes leads to the best results.
 You’ll see the big picture.
 Make more connections.
 Get more out of your coursework.

 A lot of students come to Farmington having not yet chosen a major — which is perfectly fine.
 Here, you don’t have to decide right away.
 You can explore.
 We even have an Undeclared program for you.
 Plus, many students choose to switch majors after their first or second year.
 That’s what exploring helps you do, find and follow your passion.

 Roughly 98% of UMF students receive some form of financial assistance: scholarships, federal aid, merit scholarships, loans, institutional aid, student employment, etc. It’s the norm, here, not the exception.
 And we’ll help you through the financial aid process every step of the way.

 Up for a Challenge